 I love fingerprint crafts, cards, and gifts.
 I’ve carefully saved every sweet fingerprint memento, from each year of preschool, kinder and 1st grade, for all three kids.
-There’s just something about a fingerprint creation that just pulls at your heart strings.
-Thinking about Christmas ornament crafts for kids, I figured it would make it all the more special if we could do something with fingerprints.
+There’s just something about a fingerprint creation that just pulls at your heartstrings.
+Thinking about Christmas ornament crafts for kids, I figured it would make it all the more special if we could do something with fingerprints-fingerprint ornaments!

-Yes these adorable, handmade-with-love ornaments are just that.
-Easy!
+Yes, these adorable, handmade-with-love, kids’ Christmas ornaments are just that.

 It all begins with a fingerprint.

 Acrylic paint (black, blue, red, brown, yellow, white, green. gold)

 A black Sharpie marker

 A wipe.
 (Yes, you definitely need a wipe, or two, when crafting, painting, and playing with homemade play dough!)